66julienmartin/MCP-server-Qwen_Max/README.md

 A Model Context Protocol (MCP) server implementation for the Qwen Max language model.

+Why Node.js?
+This implementation uses Node.js/TypeScript as it currently provides the most stable and reliable integration with MCP servers compared to other languages like Python.
+The Node.js SDK for MCP offers better type safety, error handling, and compatibility with Claude Desktop.

 ## Prerequisites

 - Node.js (v18 or higher)